 The Academy Trust is a company limited by guarantee and an exempt charity.
 The Charitable Company's memorandum and articles of association are the primary governing documents of the academy trust.

-At the beginning of the year, the Trustees of Jotmans Hall were also the directors of the charitable company for the purposes of company law.
+Prior to June 2021, the Trustees of Jotmans Hall were also the directors of the charitable company for the purposes of company law.
 However, following the adoption of new Articles of Association there is now a separation between these roles (see later).
 The charitable company operates as Jotmans Hall Primary School.